Tamirucode/react-todoitem/README.md

                      This command will delete the old folder and replace it with the new one: npm run build && rm -rf ../staticfiles/build && mv build ../staticfiles/.

               6.4  Now your staticfiles folder should be filled with all the static files needed for deployment

    ![image](https://github.com/Tamirucode/react-todoitem/assets/116649197/61a038e9-d9f1-4c23-82b0-323cb4c5ac11)

    7. Adding a runtime.txt file

               7.1  In the root directory of your project, create a new file named runtime.txt

               7.2  Inside the runtime.txt, add the following line:

                    python-3.9.16

    8. Testing the Build

               8.1  Ensure all running servers are terminated.
 In any running terminals press Ctrl+C#

-              8.2 In your env.py file, ensure that both the DEBUG and DEV environment variables are commented out
+              8.2  In my env.py file, ensure that both the DEBUG and DEV environment variables are commented out

               8.3  Run the Django server, in the terminal type

                    python3 manage.py runserver

               8.4  open the preview on port 8000 to check that your application is running, it works

               8.5  Git add,  git commit  and git push changes sofar

-      9. Preparing your existing Heroku app for deployment
+   9. Preparing my existing Heroku app for deployment

-              9.1 Log into your Heroku account and access the dashboard for your DRF application
+              9.1  Log into my Heroku account and access the dashboard for my DRF application

               9.2  Go to Settings and open the Config Vars

               9.3  Add ALLOWED_HOST key, set to the URL of my combined project,

                - I removed the https:// from the beginning, and the trailing slash / from the end URL.

               9.4  Add CLIENT_ORIGIN key, set to the URL of my combined project,

                - This string should include the https:// at the beginning, but the trailing slash / should be removed.

               9.5  Git add, git commit  and git push changes sofar

               9.6  Select the “Deploy” tab in the dashboard

               9.7  Scroll down to the bottom and then select “Deploy Branch”

-              9.8 Wait for my build to complete (you can click “view build log” to watch the process in a larger window)
+              9.8  Wait for my build to complete (I can click “view build log” to watch the process in a larger window)

               9.9  When you see the message “deployed to Heroku” in the build log, click the “open app” button at the top of the page.